catmcgarvey/branching-strategy-demo/graph_ql_example.md

 1. Navigate to https://developer.github.com/v4/explorer/ and sign into a GitHub account.
 This is a sandbox that can be used to play around with GitHub's GraphQL API.

-2. On the left hand side there is a box you can type into, this is where you can query GitHub’s GraphQL endpoint.
+2. On the left hand side there is a large input box you can type into, this is where you can query GitHub’s GraphQL endpoint.
 On the right hand side the result of your query will be displayed.
 Copy the query below into the left hand box and click the play button.
 This will return data about the currently logged in user: